 On March 13, 2018, Werklund Foundation and WE announced a new partnership that brings to life a shared dream of engaging every young Canadian across the country in service learning.
 Through combined values rooted in youth engagement, the two organizations are teaming up to set the foundation for a comprehensive national youth service strategy to equip all young Canadians with the academic knowledge, personal skill development and social engagement they need to become true leaders of social change in their communities.

 The Werklund Foundation founded Empowering Minds™ in 2006 because we wanted to provide all teens the opportunity to improve their confidence and become empowered as leaders.
-Empowering Minds became its own public charity in 2012 and the Werklund Foundation remains the largest benefactor to the “Empowered U” program.
+Empowering Minds became its own public charity in 2012 and the Werklund Foundation remains the largest benefactor to the “Teen Leadership Breakthrough” program.
+We are also the very proud presenting sponsor of "Live & Unsigned" - Empowering Minds' signature fundraising talent show at the Taylor Centre for Performing Arts.

-Empowering Minds is a Calgary-based not for profit that provides youth and educators with proven and innovative youth programs that develop the confidence, resiliency and focus necessary to thrive in today’s world.
+Empowering Minds is a Calgary-based not for profit that provides youth and educators alike with proven and innovative leadership programs that develop the confidence, motivation, and resilience necessary to thrive in today’s world.

 Through Empowering Minds programs, youth experience learning in a new way.
 With a focus on social emotional learning our programs challenge youth to be more aware of themselves and their relationships.